Skip to main content

 MongoDB

 Developed by 10gen in 2007, the term MongoDB was coined by Kevin Ryan, Eliot Horowitz, and Dwight Merriman.
-MongoDB is a powerful document-oriented database designed for ease of application, scaling, and development that provides support for JSON like documents and collections.
-It witnessed exponential growth in the market and is the world’s fifth most popular database.
+MongoDB is a robust document-oriented database designed for ease of application, scaling, and development that supports JSON-like documents and collections.
+It has witnessed exponential growth in the market and is the world’s fifth most popular database.

-MongoDB is also known as Not Only SQL (NoSQL) database, and it stores data in the document format model with no concept of tables, schemas, rows, and columns.
-Even with heavy loads of data, the document-oriented database is designed to be fast, scalable, and flexible.
+MongoDB is also known as a non-SQL (NoSQL) database.
+It stores data in the document format model without tables, schemas, rows, and columns.
+Even with heavy data loads, the document-oriented database is designed to be fast, scalable, and flexible.

-MongoDB is currently used as a backend data store for highly reputed companies like Twitter, Facebook, Google, IBM, Forbes, Citrix, T-Mobile, Zendesk, Sony, HTC, and many more.
-Some of the websites that use MongoDB like The New York Times, eBay, SourceForge, Craigslist, etc. According to the reports by Siftery, 4000 plus organizations are using the NoSQL database for their projects.
+MongoDB is a backend data store for highly reputed companies like Twitter, Facebook, Google, IBM, Forbes, Citrix, T-Mobile, Zendesk, Sony, HTC, and many more.
+Some websites that use MongoDB are The New York Times, eBay, SourceForge, Craigslist, etc. According to reports by Siftery, 4,000+ organizations are using the NoSQL database for their projects.

-NoSQL database challenger MongoDB is highly popular in the developer community as it has 800 million monthly active users, and it also handles 3 billion requests per day from the application.
-Moreover, it has more than 6.5 million downloads.
+NoSQL database challenger MongoDB is highly popular in the developer community.
+It has 800 million monthly active users, handles 3 billion daily requests from the application, and has more than 6.5 million downloads.

 Useful Link: Which Cloud has Better Private Connectivity: AWS or Azure or GCP?